-This post is part of my Back to Basics series.
-The concepts discussed are simple, but also critical, and I've been continually surprised at how poorly understood they are by otherwise intelligent, sophisticated people.
-So at the risk of boring some of my audience, let's get started.
+It is very important for you to understand the investments you own.
+The concepts discussed are simple, but also critical, and I've been continually surprised at how poorly-understood they are by otherwise intelligent, sophisticated people.
+So at the risk of boring some of my audience, let's get started on investing in bonds.

 Bonds are far easier to understand than stocks, mutual funds, or even retirement accounts.
 There are just a few basic principles you need to understand: